CSCO: Riding the Market Waves of Growth and Decline in 2023

 52-week price history of CSCO Stock

-A stock’s 52-week price history, including the low and high prices, can offer valuable insights into its current standing and future prospects.
-Cisco Systems Inc.’s current trading price is -10.81% away from its 52-week high, while its distance from the 52-week low is 21.43%.
-The stock’s price range over this timeframe has been between $38.60 and $52.56.
-The shares of the Technology sector company recorded a trading volume of approximately 4.91 million for the day, which was comparatively lower than the average daily volume of 19.06 million over the last three months.
+Analyzing a stock’s 52-week high and low prices can offer important information about its present condition and future outlook.
+Cisco Systems Inc.’s current trading price is -9.93% away from its 52-week high, while its distance from the 52-week low is 22.63%.
+The stock’s price range during this period has varied between$38.60 and $52.56.
+The Cisco Systems Inc.’s shares, which operate in the Technology, saw a trading volume of around 13.02 million for the day, a figure considerably lower than their average daily volume of 19.07 million over last three months.

 As of right now, 10 analysts are rating Cisco Systems Inc. as a BUY, 2 of the polled analysts branded the stock as an OVERWEIGHT, 14 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.

-A key metric for assessing a company’s financial well-being and market status is the debt-to-equity (D/E) ratio.
-This ratio is derived by dividing a company’s total liabilities by its shareholders’ equity, and it demonstrates the level of debt a company uses to support its assets relative to shareholder equity.
+The debt-to-equity (D/E) ratio is a significant metric that provides insights into a company’s financial state and market presence.
+By dividing a company’s current liabilities by its shareholders’ equity, the D/E ratio depicts the extent of debt used by a company to fund its assets relative to the value of its shareholders’ equity.
 At the time of writing, the total D/E ratio for CSCO stands at 0.21.
 Similarly, the long-term debt-to-equity ratio is also 0.18.

 CSCO Stock Stochastic Average

-Cisco Systems Inc.’s raw stochastic average for the past 50 days is currently at 13.96%.
-This represents a surge from the raw stochastic average of the last 20 days, which was recorded at 13.96%.
-Additionally, the company’s Stochastic %K and %D values for the past 20 days were 9.22% and 10.13%, respectively.
+Cisco Systems Inc.’s raw stochastic average for the past 50 days is presently 20.79%, as of today.
+This marks a increase from the raw stochastic average of the last 20 days, which was 20.79%.
+Additionally, the company’s Stochastic %K and %D values for the past 20 days were 16.39% and 12.16%, respectively.